MetOffice/simulation-systems/source/WorkingPractices/gh_authorisation.rst

 repositories, but is encouraged for all users.
 When signed in, account security settings can be found at `<https://github.com/settings/security>`_.

-.. admonition:: todo

-    External access to MO org

 .. important::

-    To access some private repositories (eg.
-    UM) will require access to the MetOffice GitHub organisation.
+    To access some private repositories (eg. UM) will require access to the MetOffice GitHub organisation.
 Internal Met Office employees can request this through ServiceNow.

 Before starting to use GitHub, you will also need to configure your `user name
 <https://docs.github.com/en/get-started/git-basics/setting-your-username-in-git?platform=linux>`_